 - Arrive early.
 Individuals wishing to speak must complete a witness card.
 Click here to see a sample witness card and simple instructions for filling it out.

 - Wait patiently.
-Most committees begin by hearing testimony from public officials (e.g., other legislators or agency/department heads).
+Most committees begin by hearing testimony from public officials (e.g., other legislators or agency/department heads) and the order of bills on the committee sometimes changes.
 Be prepared that you may have to wait a considerable amount of time for your turn to speak.

 - Introduce yourself.
 Always begin by stating your name and place of residence.